magentabusiness/magentabusiness.github.io/docs/samples/kingpigeon/kingpigeon.md

 ## Introduction

-This article contains instructions on how to configure ThingsBoard PE platform and connect KERNEL devices.
-ThingsBoard PE platform is an open-source IoT platform for data collection, processing, visualization, and device management.
+This article contains instructions on how to configure IoT Hub platform and connect KERNEL devices.
+IoT Hub platform is an open-source IoT platform for data collection, processing, visualization, and device management.
 It enables device connectivity via industry standard MQTT protocol.
-ThingsBoard combines scalability, fault-tolerance and performance so you will never lose your data.
+IoT Hub combines scalability, fault-tolerance and performance so you will never lose your data.

 ## Integration flow:

-### Step 1 ThingsBoard : Device configuration
+### Step 1 IoT Hub : Device configuration

-* [Step 1.1] Login to your ThingsBoard instance, Open "Device Groups" page.
+* [Step 1.1] Login to your IoT Hub instance, Open "Device Groups" page.
 <br/>
 <img src="/images/samples/kingpigeon/home.png" width="1000"/>
 <br/>